Dankwansere/aop-routing/README.md

  }
 ```
 ## Features
-Aop-Routing has a lot of features pertaining to angular routing.
+Aop-Routing has a lot of features pertaining to navigation in an Angular app.
 ### Decorator Navigation
 #### RouteNext
 The **RouteNext** decorator can be passed an optional string, and it will automatically perform an imperative routing to the next page at the end of the targetted method's execution.